 |Illuminates when active (press and hold mute for 3 seconds to switch on/off).|

 The MVi features a combination XLR and 1/4" TRS input.
-When a 1/4" input is inserted, the MVi automatically switches to Hi-Z (instrument) and only flat mode is available.
+When a 1/4" input is inserted to an MVi, input mode switches to Hi-Z (instrument) and only flat mode is available.
 The flat preset mode enables the input monitor to be turned on or off.

 Note: When a 1/4" input is inserted no other preset modes are available and the Mode button toggles the input monitor on and off.

 Use input monitoring when you want to hear the input signal as you record.
 If you want to hear the signal after it has been effected, turn off input monitoring and monitor through the recording device.

 Five selectable modes optimize settings for equalization and compression to match your recording needs.
 Set your volume level and scroll through the modes to find which setting sounds best.
 The preset settings will not affect the microphone level.

 ||Use to capture solo or group vocal performances|

 ||Suited for acoustic instruments and quiet music applications|